ska-telescope/ska-integration-test-harness/README.md

 [COMMAND](https://refactoring.guru/design-patterns/command),
 [TEMPLATE METHOD](https://refactoring.guru/design-patterns/template-method) and
 [COMPOSITE](https://refactoring.guru/design-patterns/composite)
 design patterns.

-To implement an action, one has to subclass the `TelescopeAction` class and override the methods:
+To implement an action, one has to extend the `TelescopeAction` base class and override the abstract methods (to define the *procedure* that implements the action and the *synchronization condition* that defines when the action is completed).

-- `_action` to implement the operation to be performed,
-- `termination_condition` to implement the termination condition (as a set of expected events).

 ### Why using wrappers?